Roger Townshend (courtier, died 1590): Career

 Townshend and his second wife, Jane, held offices at court, and in the years between 1576 and 1584 exchanged New Year's gifts with the Queen.
 In 1585 Arundel was imprisoned, and little is known of Townshend's career after that time.
 He drew up his will in December 1587.
-In 1588 he served with the fleet against the Spanish Armada, and was knighted at sea on 26 July by the Lord Admiral, Charles, Lord Howard of Effingham.
+In 1588 he served with the fleet against the Spanish Armada, and was knighted at sea on 26 July by the Lord High Admiral, Charles, Lord Howard of Effingham.
 Townshend's portrait was among those on the margin of a tapestry commemorating the defeat of the Spanish Armada which hung in the House of Lords until the tapestry's destruction by fire in 1834.

 Townshend added to his landed inheritance in Norfolk by purchasing other properties, including lands in Essex and an estate at Stoke Newington which he bought from Thomas Sutton (1532–1611).
 He died at Stoke Newington on 30 June 1590, and was buried at St Giles Cripplegate.
 He was succeeded by his elder son, Sir John Townshend.